XavierKode/imohakwang/README.md

 Participated in Grant Evaluation and selection process.

 Facilitator/Trainer in Entrepreneurial Development Training for 12,000 participants over a 5 years period in Cross River State.

+#### Achievment & Recognition

+invited by CASI New York Knowledge Series as a PANEL MEMBER for a strategic level presentation on sustainability, ESG and Climate Change.

+invited by the World Business Council on Sustainable Development to pilot test the GHG Protocol Land sector and removal guidance as a Supporting partner to provide technical support to the pilot testing companies in the form of implementation resources (such as data and tools), trainings, group calls, and/or other activities

+Nominated as one of the experts in Nigeria through our country’s National Focal Points under the UNFCCC, to contribute to a number of processes mandated by the COP, CMP, CMA and the subsidiary bodies

 #### Portfolio Project